 The HGCMC Site E Removal: Waste Rock and Tailings Co-Disposal Plan was approved by the agencies and implemented prior to the commencement of removal activities in 2009.
 The Plan outlined additional BMP activities that would be instituted during active removal, including capturing and pumping of water to treatment from the work area.
-Additional removal of waste rock will be undertaken over the next 5 years.
+Additional removal of waste rock will be undertaken until complete as allowed by available capacity for co-disposal at the Tailings Facility.
 The Plan indicated removal activities would occur on a seasonal basis.
 HGCMC submitted a request to the State and Forest Service in December 2010 for year round co-disposal operations with additional BMPs being utilized.

-The 2009 Plan also summarized results from various studies that showed codisposal of tailings and waste rock together was more beneficial geochemically and geotechnically than either tailings or waste rock alone.
+The 2009 Plan also summarized results from various studies that showed co-disposal of tailings and waste rock together was more beneficial geochemically and geotechnically than either tailings or waste rock alone.
 Therefore, the waste rock from Site E is being hauled to the tailings facility area, and codisposed of with tailings at this location.